-These Consolidated Financial Statements have been prepared in accordance with Section 315 e of the German Commercial Code (HGB) ("Consolidated Financial Statements in accordance with International Financial Reporting Standards (IFRS)") and the related Interpretations issued by the International Accounting Standards Board (IASB), as adopted by the EU as of December 31, 2021, in accordance with Regulation No. 1606/2002 of the European Parliament and of the Council on the application of international accounting standards.
+These Consolidated Financial Statements have been prepared in accordance with Section 315e (1) of the German Commercial Code (HGB) ("Consolidated Financial Statements in accordance with International Financial Reporting Standards (IFRS)") and the related Interpretations issued by the International Accounting Standards Board (IASB), as adopted by the EU as of December 31, 2022, in accordance with Regulation No. 1606/2002 of the European Parliament and of the Council on the application of international accounting standards and the supplementary provisions of commercial law.